 Push-button synthesis is not accepted by most designers because of the lack of control.
 Interactive synthesis using graphical user interfaces goes into the right direction.
 However, it is still desirable to provide an actual HDL description to the designer that can be simulated and freely manipulated.
-Furthermore, this description should be a behavioral model, since structural models are simply too complex.
+Furthermore, this description should be a behavioral model, since struc-